Guille-Rubio/despliegue_vercel/README.md

 # deployment vecel and puppeteer
-Deploy of a Node.js backend with Express in Vercel with Puppeteer
+Deploy of a Node.js backend with Express using Puppeteer in Vercel.

 ## In your local project